Rita Lakin

 Rita Weisinger was born in The Bronx, New York on January 24, 1930.
+Before moving to Hollywood she lived in Michigan, working as a teacher for Willow Run Community Schools and as a reporter and photographer for the Ypsilanti City Press.
 She began writing regularly during the early 1960s for such television shows as The Doctors, Dr. Kildare and Peyton Place.

 In 1968, she began working as story editor and head writer of The Mod Squad.
+Along with her husband, Robert Michael Lewis, she created a production company, R. L. Squared.
 In 1972, she created The Rookies.
 In 1977, she served as executive producer of the CBS TV adaptation of the 1954 film Executive Suite.
 She wrote numerous "Movies of the Week" including Women in Chains, and such miniseries as Strong Medicine and Voices of the Heart.
 In 1981, she developed the TV series adaptation and served as show-runner of Flamingo Road.
 In 1989, she co-created the medical drama Nightingales.
 She also wrote or co-authored two original theatrical plays, No Language But a Cry and Saturday Night at Grossinger's.

 Personal life and death

 Rita Weisinger was first married to Hank Lakin, who died from leukemia due to exposure to radiation in the Santa Susana SRE Nuclear Reactor meltdown (1959) in 1961.
-She was later married, from 1972 to 1980, to director-producer Robert Michael Lewis, who predeceased her.
+She was later married, from 1972 to 1980, to director-producer Robert Michael Lewis.
+The two met when he directed an episode of The Mod Squad that she wrote.
 Rita Lakin died in Novato, California, on March 23, 2023, at the age of 93.
 She was survived by her three children: Howard (b.
 1952), Susan (b.
 1956), and Gavin (b.
 1960) and her four grandchildren: Alison, Megan, James, and Amara.